-11 Requirements for appearing for End Semester Examination
+11 Requirements for Appearing for End Semester Examinations

-- 11.1 A student will be eligible to appear for the End Semester Examinations if the student has satisfied the attendance requirements (vide Clause 10.2) and has registered for examination of that semester by paying the prescribed fee. - 11.2 Students who do not satisfy clause 10.2.1 and 10.2.2 shall not be permitted to appear for the End-Semester Examinations. - 11.2.1 If a student is prevented from writing end semester examination due to lack of attendance, he is required to repeat the incomplete semester in the next academic year, as per the norms prescribed.
+- 11.1 A student will be eligible to appear for the End Semester Examinations of a course if the student has satisfied the attendance requirements (vide Clause 10.2) and has registered for examination in those courses of that semester by paying the prescribed fee. - 11.2 Students who do not satisfy clause 10.2.1 and 10.2.2 in a course shall not be permitted to appear for the End-Semester Examinations of that course.
+The student has to re-register and repeat such course(s) in the subsequent semesters when it is offered next. - 11.2.1 If a student is prevented from writing end semester examination of a course due to lack of attendance, the student has to register for that course again, when offered next, along with regular courses of the current semester, attend the classes and fulfil the attendance requirements for the re-registered courses also as per clause (10.2). - 11.2.2 For students who re-register for a course due to lack of attendance, the student has to again earn the CAM marks as per the clause [10.2.3.2] mentioned in the regulations.
+After gaining the needful attendance in the course, if the student takes up the end semester examination and fails,

-- 11.2.2 If a student fails to clear a course in three attempts (one attempt as regular and two attempts as arrears) in a particular course through end semester examinations / supplementary examinations, the CAM of that course will cease to be counted from the fourth attempt and the student will be allowed to appear for end semester examinations and based on the students' performance in the end semester examination alone, the result will be declared (that is, the student will be evaluated only by the end semester examinations). - 11.2.3 A course which has prerequisite can be registered for, by a student, provided, the student has passed in the prerequisite course. - 11.2.4 If a student has lack of attendance as per clause [10.2.3.] the student will be detained in that semester in both Theory and Practical courses.
+- the option of re-earning CAM [clause 10.2.3.2] will not be made available to them. - 11.2.3 If a student fails to clear a course in four attempts (one attempt as regular and three attempts as arrears, that includes the attempt of re-earning CAM) in a particular course through end semester examinations / supplementary examinations, the CAM of that course will cease to be counted from the fifth attempt and the student will be allowed to appear for end semester examinations and based on the students' performance in the end semester examination alone, the result will be declared (that is, the student will be evaluated only by the end semester examinations). - 11.2.4 A course which has prerequisite can be registered for, by a student, provided, the student has passed in the prerequisite course. - 11.2.5 If the course, in which the student has failed / lack of attendance, is a Professional Elective, the student may register for the same or any other Professional Elective course (prescribed in the curriculum) respectively in the subsequent semester, whenever it is offered next. - 11.2.6 If a student has lack of attendance as per clause [10.2.4.2] the student will be detained in that semester in both Theory and Practical courses.
 The student cannot proceed to the next semester.
-The student shall seek readmission as per the norms of Anna University / DOTE (Directorate of Technical Education). - 11.3 There will be no minimum CAM requirement in a course to register for the end semester examinations.
+The student shall seek readmission as per the norms of Anna University / DOTE (Directorate of Technical Education).

+11.3 There will be no minimum CAM requirement in a course to register for the end semester examinations.
 CAM will be earned by a student as follows: